InsideHilltopperSports - Four-star guard Harmon signs with WKU

 Harmon, a 5-foot-9, 170-pound prospect, committed to WKU back in March — choosing the Hilltoppers over Kansas, Maryland, Murray State and Seton Hall.
 He averaged 25.4 points per game and shot 44.3% from the field as a junior at Marshall County, leading his Marshals team to 23 wins and a runner-up finish in the Kentucky High School Athletic Association's First Region.

 Harmon was WKU's first pledge as part of the 2021 class.
-Elijah Hughey — a 6-foot-5 shooting guard out of Lancaster, Texas — is also committed to the Toppers but hasn't yet signed.
+Elijah Hughey — a 6-foot-5 shooting guard out of Lancaster, Texas — also signed his NLI with the Hilltoppers on Wednesday.